Ascent Biomedical Ventures

 Series A in 2007

-Ouroboros, Inc. is a San Diego-based company that specializes in the manufacturing of spine products designed to treat degenerated disc disease.
-The company focuses on developing innovative solutions to address the challenges associated with spinal health, aiming to improve patient outcomes through its specialized medical devices.
+Ouroboros, Inc. is a company based in San Diego, California, specializing in the manufacturing of spine products designed for the treatment of degenerated disc disease.
+The company focuses on developing innovative solutions to address the challenges associated with spinal disorders, aiming to improve patient outcomes through advanced medical technology.

 Cara Therapeutics